mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 - A `ScopeNewCommandOpts` struct which handles the different options for the command.
 - At least a `func (opts *ScopeNewCommandOpts) Run() error` function with the main command logic.
 - A `func ScopeNewCommandBuilder() *cobra.Command` function to put together the expected cobra definition along with the `ScopeNewCommandOpts` logic.

+## Third party dependencies

+We scan our dependencies for vulnerabilities and incompatible licenses using [Snyk](https://snyk.io/).
+To run Snyk locally please follow their [CLI reference](https://support.snyk.io/hc/en-us/articles/360003812458-Getting-started-with-the-CLI)